wuzikang961215/ResearchPaperClustering/README.md

   - Decided to focus on improving text extraction quality to enhance the overall clustering performance.
   - Will explore more advanced text extraction methods, possibly integrating more robust OCR techniques or leveraging external text extraction services like AWS Textract.
   - Further refinement of the extraction phase is expected to lead to better representation and improved clustering outcomes.

+### Enhanced Abstract Extraction Process

+I realized that using PyPDF2 for abstract extraction was not yielding ideal results, as the silhouette score was suboptimal regardless of the vectorization or clustering algorithms applied.
+To address this, I focused on removing noise from the text data to improve the clustering outcomes.
+My exploration led me to switch to pdfminer for text extraction.

+#### Initial Text Extraction with pdfminer

+- **Quality Improvement**:
+  By using pdfminer, the quality of the extracted text improved significantly.
+The text was more organized and better separated from other sections compared to PyPDF2.

+#### Abstract Extraction

+- **Text File Creation**:
+  After extracting the text with pdfminer, I saved the content into text files.
+This allowed for more controlled and manageable processing.

+- **Pattern-Based Extraction**:
+  Initially, I attempted to identify patterns from "abstract" to "1. introduction."
+However, there were numerous edge cases that needed to be handled individually.

+- **Three Rounds of Parsing**:
+  1. **First Parse**:
+      - Targeted regular patterns starting from "abstract" and ending at "introduction."
+  2. **Second Parse**:
+      - Addressed cases where the abstract was misplaced after the introduction title, correcting its position.
+  3. **Third Parse**:
+      - Handled papers without the "abstract" keyword.
+This involved hard-coded, brute-force methods to cover all edge cases.
+  - **Outcome**:
+      - These three rounds of parsing significantly improved the extraction process, yielding cleaner abstracts with most noise removed.
+However, abstracts from papers 15, 18, 19, 20, 21, 22, 47, and 70 were incomplete.
+Nonetheless, this was preferable to extracting noisy content.
+      - Papers 65, 73, and 78 were unprocessed due to complex formatting issues, but this was a significant reduction from the previous 14-15 unprocessed files.

+#### Improved Silhouette Score

+- **New Scores**:
+  - Using spacy_word2vec and hierarchical clustering, the silhouette scores improved dramatically, ranging from 0.11 to as high as 0.6 or 0.8.
+  - A notable observation was that the score was significantly higher when the cluster count was 1-2, suggesting that the data might be better organized and naturally split into 2-3 groups based on visualizations.

+#### Limitations and Future Work

+- **Current Solution**:
+  - The current method relies heavily on brute force and specific patterns, which might not scale well with larger datasets.
+Handling every edge case manually is not feasible for extensive data.

+- **Need for Advanced Solutions**:
+  - To achieve even better precision and handle larger datasets effectively, a trained model to recognize abstracts without explicit programming is necessary.
+  - Advanced tools and machine learning models from AWS, Google Cloud, or other platforms could provide the required sophistication to automate and improve the extraction process further.